Payalk28/SMS-Spam-Detector/README.md

 # SMS-Spam-Detector
-Certainly!
-Here's a richer and still easy-to-understand explanation for your **SMS Spam Detector project**:

----

 ## 📱 SMS Spam Detector – Project Overview

 This project is a **machine learning-based classifier** designed to automatically detect whether an incoming SMS message is **spam (unwanted, promotional, or fraudulent)** or **ham (legitimate)**.
 It’s ideal for building filters for messaging apps, customer support platforms, or telecom services.

----

 ### ⚙️ How It Works